 Now, brands are taking notice of this DIY trend and have started to incorporate apple cider vinegar into their own lines.
 They’re creating bottle packaging and new products for braids in an effort to capitalize on what potential customers are already making at home, and, as Miller points out, if something is working as an at-home treatment, why shouldn’t it be on the shelves, too?

-Also, you can use a regular rinse-out conditioner after shampooing, but a deep conditioning treatment is highly recommended.
+Also, you can use a regular rinse-out conditioner after shampooing, but deep conditioning treatment is highly recommended.
 Remember, your hair hasn't had a deep treatment in a long time and is probably in desperate need of some conditioning.
 Make sure you use clean tools when combing any conditioner through your hair because you don't want to add any dirt or buildup back into your hair.
-It's a good idea to use heat to deeply penetrate hair strands for maximum conditioning.
-Your hair should now be clean and soft, and after wearing extensions or braids for a long time, it's always a good idea to give your hair and scalp a break from the extra weight.
+Consider using heat to deeply penetrate hair strands for maximum conditioning.
+Your hair should now be clean and soft, and after wearing extensions or braids for a long time, it's always good to give your hair and scalp a break from the extra weight.